KraftyKraken/NA_WvW_Reset-timer/README.md

 Please let your local kraken know of any bugs/incompatabilities.

 # How to Build <h8>
-Required to build from .py file are dateutil, python 3.8+, and pyinstaller
+Required to build from .py file are dateutil, python 3.8+, and pyinstaller.
+Now requires an icon and file_version_info.
+Use what you want and simply bundle with pyinstaller.